-- 7. In undertaking that task, the Executive Counsel should make an objective evaluation of all the information available to them, including that about any defence or explanation which might be put forward.
+- proof (balance of probabilities) laid down in paragraph 12 of the Scheme to the evidence as it then emerges. - 7.
+In undertaking that task, the Executive Counsel should make an objective evaluation of all the information available to them, including that about any defence or explanation which might be put forward.
 They should also: - a.
-Consider the standard of proof to be applied before the Disciplinary Tribunal by virtue of paragraph 11 of the Scheme, namely the civil standard (balance of probabilities). - b.
-Consider any conviction or finding made by, or admission made before, another prosecuting authority, regulatory or adjudicatory body in this or another jurisdiction, having particular regard to paragraph 15 of the Scheme. - c.
+Consider the standard of proof to be applied before the Disciplinary Tribunal by virtue of paragraph 12 of the Scheme, namely the civil standard (balance of probabilities). - b.
+Consider any conviction or finding made by, or admission made before, another prosecuting authority, regulatory or adjudicatory body in this or another jurisdiction, having particular regard to paragraph 16 of the Scheme. - c.
 Consider the strength, relevance and reliability of the evidence (on both sides).
-Paragraph 8(6) of the Scheme permits a Disciplinary Tribunal to take into account any evidence, whether or not admissible in a court.
+Paragraph 9(6) of the Scheme permits a Disciplinary Tribunal to take into account any evidence, whether or not admissible in a court.
 However, the relevance and reliability (and, therefore, the weight) of evidence may be undermined, for example, by the refusal of a witness to testify or by doubts about the witness's credibility/accuracy or by doubts about the quality/authenticity of documentary evidence. - d.
 Consider the formulation of the Formal Complaint.
 The extent to which the evidential test is met will depend on the acts and/or omissions alleged in the Formal Complaint.
 The Executive Counsel will need to consider what it is necessary/appropriate to allege.
 Refinement of the allegations (for example, to omit a particular element, episode or state of mind) might enable the Formal Complaint to meet the evidential test when it otherwise would not.
 The Executive Counsel should not feel bound to allege either everything that could conceivably be asserted or nothing that could conceivably be resisted: see further paragraph 14 below, regarding the Executive Counsel's power to focus the Formal Complaint on certain allegations. - 8.
 The Executive Counsel, having carried out reasonable investigations, should not normally seek to resolve any substantial conflicts of evidence (factual or expert) which remain.